 1.3.
 What are our class’ New Year’s resolutions?

-- Leave the New Year’s resolutions (slide 11) on the board.
+- Leave the New Year’s resolutions (slide 14) on the board.
 Students make a prediction about the top 3 New Year’s resolutions for the class.
-You may use slide 13 as a template.
 (Interpretive reading)

 - New Year’s resolutions are posted throughout the room and/or in the hallway.
 Students walk around the room/hallway quietly and vote for their favorite New Year’s resolutions by placing a star (or 2, or 3) on their favorite New Year’s resolutions.
 (Interpretive reading)